Chengdu, China

 "Hey," I told her, "I'm streetwise.
 I know who's dangerous and who's not."

-"Huh," she responded.
-"I'm surprised that nobody has ever killed you for such arrogance ... not to mention your big mouth."
+"Huh!"
+She responded.
+"I'm surprised the nobody has killed you for such arrogance – not mention your big mouth."

 I looked over and saw an older man staring at me.
 I smiled.
 He did not smile back.
-I turned around and realized that I was closely surrounded by a dozen men who also glared me without smiling back.
-If it was a western movie, their looks might have said, "What are you doing here stranger?"
+I looked around and saw that I was being watched and closely surrounded by a dozen men who were all glaring at me without smiling.

-I stepped out of the circle, walked up some stairs and took a few random crowd shots.
-I glanced at the photos and saw that there were 3 or 4 young guys in every picture that were staring at me with hostility.
-Why not?
-I was carrying about $1,500 worth of camera gear with me - a small fortune in that place.
+I stepped out of their circle, walked up some steps and took some random crowd shots.
+I glanced at the photos and saw three or fours hostile young guys staring back at me in every picture.
+And why not?
+I was carrying about $2,000 worth of camera gear on me – a small fortune in that place.

-A thin, wiry policeman came over and asked me to sit down at a spot under a tree.
-I sat and started to get comfortable but spotted more and more young punks glaring at me.
-I stood up and started walking near the spot where my friend said she'd meet me.
+A thin, wiry policeman come over and asked me to sit down with him on bench under a tree.
+I sat with him but more and more punks were surrounding us.
+I stood up and started walking to the spot where my friend said she'd meet me but the punks followed.